valarauca/group-ironman-start/README.md

 - [ ] I suggest using `runelite`.
 It can be downloaded from `https://runelite.net` or `https://github.com/runelite/runelite`. **Any other website is a phishing site that will steal your account.** Plugins are crazy totally game changing.
 - [ ] Sign in a google account, that'll save your settings so you can switch computers/installations.

-If you don't care about nostalgia, go the wrench (in the upper right), then at the bottom right where you see `Plugin Hub` and type in `117 HD (beta)` for the HD-OSRS experience.
+If you don't care about nostalgia...
+In Runelite, go the wrench (in the upper right), then at the bottom right where you see `Plugin Hub` and type in `117 HD (beta)` for the HD-OSRS experience.

 ## Tutorial Island Gotcha's

 - [ ] Make a female character (saves time during recruitment drive)
 - [ ] Finish Tutorial Island
-- [ ] You'll need to talk to an Ironman Tutor before the final step of Tutorial Island to become an Ironman. **IF YOU FORGET THIS STEP YOU'LL NEED TO MAKE A NEW ACCOUNT**.
+- [ ] You'll need to talk to an Ironman Tutor before the final step of Tutorial Island to become a **Group** Ironman. **IF YOU FORGET THIS STEP YOU'LL NEED TO MAKE A NEW ACCOUNT**.
 - [ ] Sync up with the group on [The Node](https://oldschool.runescape.wiki/w/Update:Group_Ironman_Blog#The_Node).
 The whole group will have to be online together to form the group.
 - [ ] Form the group